 5. Register for a Value Added Tax (VAT)

 A specialist department of the Guyana Revenue Authority deals with VAT, and applications to register for VAT must be made to it within 15 days of your business operations beginning.
-As long as all is in order in that application, the corresponding certificate will be issued by the Authority within 10 days of your submission.
+As long as that application is OK, the corresponding certificate will be issued by the Authority within 10 days of your submission.
 This process will generally be completed within a week.

-In 2017, Guyana dropped VAT from 17 percent to 14 percent, while simultaneously raising the annual sales threshold at which VAT registration is mandatory to 15 million Guyanese dollars (approximately $71,800 as of April 2021).
+In 2017, Guyana dropped VAT from 17 per cent to 14 per cent, while simultaneously raising the annual sales threshold at which VAT registration is mandatory to 15 million Guyanese dollars (approximately USD$71,800 as of April 2024).

 The sixth step you must complete for company formation in Guyana, which will take around a week to complete but can be undertaken simultaneously with the fifth step, is to register with the National Insurance Scheme.
 This scheme covers all persons between the ages of 16 and 60 who are engaged in insurable employment.
 People outside this age range can be covered voluntarily, but only for industrial benefits, while self-employed people are not covered for industrial benefits.